cbottrell/HPC_IPMU/README.md

     conda init

-which will add the initialization script to your `~.bashrc` that is executed whenever you login to the cluster or allocate to a compute node.
+which will add the initialization script to your `~/.bashrc` that is executed whenever you login to the cluster or allocate to a compute node.
 When you use `conda init`, the next time you login to the cluster you will see `(base)` next your credentials on the command line.
 This means that your `base` conda environment is active.
 You can turn off automatic activation of this environment by doing:

     conda config --set auto_activate_base false